Overview | Frequently Asked Questions

 Additionally, current graduate students do not have to submit GRE scores, but it should be noted that standardized

-test scores submitted to MIT in the past will automatically be uploaded into our system, and be available to the
+test scores submitted to MIT in the past may be uploaded into our system, and be available to the

 Admissions Committee.
 While all applications to the doctoral program are reviewed by the Admissions